Diderot-Language/examples/tensor/README.md

 	../../vis12/bin/diderotc --exec tensor.diderot

-Like Mathematica, Diderot doesn't enforce a semantic distinction between row and column vectors, but the following assumptions should not create any surprises.
-In a rank-2 tensor, i.e. a matrix, the first index is into the rows, and the second index is into the columns.
-A matrix is created by `mm = [[a,b,c],[d,e,f],[g,h,i]]` would conventionally be written as:
+Like Mathematica, Diderot doesn't enforce a semantic distinction between row and column vectors; tensor indices are ordered, and the semantics of tensor operations depends on that order.
+Still, we can assume for the sake of familiarity that in a rank-2 tensor, i.e. a matrix, the first index selects the row, and the second index selects the column.
+A matrix created by `mm = [[a,b,c],[d,e,f],[g,h,i]]` would conventionally be written as:

 	a b c
 	d e f
 	g h i

+The first row is `mm[0,:]`, the first column is `mm[:,0]`, and `b == mm[0,1]` (row 0 and column 1).

 This program also demonstrates how differentiation increases tensor rank with the help of a small 3-vector dataset `vec.nrrd`, created with the